OleksiiMelentiev/qa_agentic/instructions/03-create-tests-instruction.md

    * Standard Playwright Setup: Include necessary imports: import { test, expect } from '@playwright/test';
    * For each test_case in the read list, do the following:

      a.
-Identify Output File:
-     * Construct the name of the corresponding browser output file: browser_use_output/<test_case_name>.json. (e.g., if test_case.name is "login scenario", the output file would be "browser_use_output/login_scenario.json").
+(Optional Context for AI) The browser_use_output/<test_case_name>.json file may be provided as context to help the AI understand the intended browser actions for each test case.
+However, this file is NOT to be included, imported, or referenced in the generated Playwright test file in any way.

      b.
-Load Browser Output:
-     * Open and read the JSON file specified by browser_use_output/<test_case_name>.json.
-     * Parse the JSON content.
-This file is assumed to contain a structured representation of browser actions (e.g., navigations, clicks, input fills, assertions).
-The specific structure needs to be defined for the AI to interpret it.
-For example, it could be an array of objects, where each object has a type (e.g., "navigate", "click", "fill", "assert"), and other relevant properties.

-     c.
 Generate Playwright Test Block:
      * Create a test() block for the current test case inside the <jira_ticket>.spec.ts file: test('<test_case_name>', async ({ page }) => { ... });
-     * Translate Browser Output to Playwright Actions: Based on the parsed browser output from step 4b, generate the corresponding Playwright code within the test() block.
+     * Translate the intended browser actions (as understood from the context or description) into Playwright code within the test() block.
 This is the core logical step and requires the AI to understand the mapping.
      * Example Mappings:
-       * If browser output indicates a "navigate" action to url: await page.goto('<url>');
+       * If the intended action is a navigation to a URL: await page.goto('<url>');
-       * If browser output indicates a "click" action on a selector: await page.locator('<selector>').click();
+       * If the intended action is a click on a selector: await page.locator('<selector>').click();
-       * If browser output indicates a "fill" action on a selector with value: await page.locator('<selector>').fill('<value>');
+       * If the intended action is a fill on a selector with value: await page.locator('<selector>').fill('<value>');
-       * If browser output indicates an "assertion" (e.g., "text_content_check" on selector with expected_text): await expect(page.locator('<selector>')).toHaveText('<expected_text>');
+       * If the intended action is an assertion (e.g., text content check on selector with expected_text): await expect(page.locator('<selector>')).toHaveText('<expected_text>');
      * Add comments to the generated code for clarity, especially for complex actions or assertions.

    * Save Test File: Save the generated Playwright TypeScript code to playwright/tests/<jira_ticket>.spec.ts.